mnot/I-D/http-proxy-problem/draft.md

 method or status code.

 Motivation for content modification varies.
-For example, some mobile networks interpose proxies that modify content in an attempt to save bandwidth, or transcode content to formats that limited-resource devices can more easily consume.
+For example, some mobile networks interpose proxies that modify content in an attempt to save bandwidth, improve perceived performance, or transcode content to formats that limited-resource devices can more easily consume.

 In other cases, content modification is performed to make more substantial modifications.
 This could include inserting advertisements, or changing the